koka-lang/libmprompt/README.md

 _Note: The library is under development and not yet complete.
 This library should not be used in production code._
 Latest release: v0.1, 2021-03-25.

-A 64-bit C/C++ library that implements robust and efficient multi-prompt delimited control.
+A 64-bit C/C++ library that aims to implement robust and efficient multi-prompt delimited control.

 This is based on _in-place_ growable light-weight stacklets (called `gstack`s) which use virtual memory to enable growing the stacklet (up to 8MiB) but start out using